 When building such abstractions, the most difficult part is correctly capturing loop invariants of the user of the abstraction on the inside of the abstraction.
 Often, this means the abstraction must set up a protocol to communicate with its user, such as by receiving an invariant captured by an arrow expression.

-See Workshop: Simultaneous Games for a walthrough of building such an abstraction.
+See the abstraction workshop for a walkthrough of building such an abstraction.